 “Jews have to depend on non-Jews interested in doing something for Israel.
 Our part is to elevate Israel and for Bnei Israel (the Jewish people) to be the Light to the Nations.
 That’s the whole reason for understanding who we are,” Borntrager explained.

-End Times expert Rabbi Pinchas Winston spoke to Breaking Israel News at length about the spiritual significance of the Temple incense and its connection to the upcoming holiday of Purim.
+End Times expert Rabbi Pinchas Winston spoke to Israel365 News at length about the spiritual significance of the Temple incense and its connection to the upcoming holiday of Purim.

 “Purim is all about the ketoret.
 Eleven spices correspond to the sefirah (Godly attribute) of da’at (knowledge), the eleventh sefirah.
 It is no coincidence that the ketoret has 11 spices.
 Thus, the ketoret is connected to da’at.